emberjs-addons/ember-touch/README.md

 1. Import the project.

-  a) Rake command will build ember-touch.js on the dist folder in order to be used on your project.
+  - Rake command will build ember-touch.js on the dist folder in order to be used on your project.
-  b) Copy the project to your Ember App and use your build tools ( ex: rake-pipeline ).
+  - Or copy the project to your Ember App and use your build tools ( ex: rake-pipeline ).

 2. Add gesture support to your views just by adding specific methods ( tapEnd, touchHoldStart, touchHoldEnd....)